 The laser diffraction method for sizing particles was invented in the 1970's and rapidly became the most widely used optical method for determining size distribution for the simple reason that for laser diffraction, the composition or refractive index of the particles is not important.
 This method determines size distribution of an ensemble of particles, as opposed to counting type devices that size one particle at a time.

 The reason that laser diffraction is unaffected by composition of particles is that the scattering of laser light is observed at multiple, small forward angles.
 At these small angles, light scattering is determined almost entirely by light diffracted by the particle.
 The light transmitted through the particle makes only a weak contribution to the measured scattering.
-Since the light transmitted through the particle would experience the composition of the particle, i.e. its refractive index, and since it makes only a weak contribution to the observed scattering, the method of laser diffraction is mostly independent of particle composition.
-In the aquatic sciences, particle refractive index is poorly known.
+Since only the light transmitted through the particle would experience the composition of the particle, i.e. its refractive index, and since it makes only a weak contribution to the observed scattering, the method of laser diffraction is mostly independent of particle composition.

+In the aquatic sciences, particle refractive index is poorly known because particles are often a mixture of mineral grains and living and dead particles of biological origin.
 Thus, except for shape effects, laser diffraction offers an excellent method for size-distribution estimation.

 Shape effects are a matter of continuing research and no definite generalized guidelines are available to account for them by any method.
 Consequently, laser diffraction methods deliver the equivalent-spheres size distribution.
 By calibrating for concentration with ISO standard natural particles, shape effects are empirically included.